nidhinchandrasekhar/stackoverflow_tagpredictor/README.md

-# stackoverflow_tagpredictor
+# Kaggle Facebook Recruiting III - Keyword Extraction
-Predicting the correct tag for stack overflow entries
+We are predicting the correct tags for a stack overflow entries
+# Data